LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

 \subsection{Related work}

-There are two main lines of research on understanding documents with non-trivial layout.
-The first one is Document Layout Analysis \noqa{spell-DLA}(DLA), the goal of which is to identify contiguous blocks of text and other non-textual objects on the page and determine their logical function and order in the document.
+There are two main lines of research into understanding documents with non-trivial layout.
+The first one is Document Layout Analysis \noqa{spell-DLA}(DLA), the goal of which is to identify contiguous blocks of text and other non-textual objects on the page and determine their function and order in the document.
 The obtained segmentation can be combined with the textual information contained in the detected blocks.
-Such a~method has been recently employed by~\citet{Liu2019-alibaba}.
+This kind of method has recently been employed \bycite{Liu2019-alibaba}.

-Many services utilize \noqa{spell-DLA}DLA functionality for OCR (which requires document segmentation), table detection, or form field detection, and their capabilities are still being expanded.
-The most notable examples are Amazon Textract~\citep{amazon-textract}, Google Cloud Document Understanding AI platform~\citep{google-cloud}, and Microsoft Cognitive Services~\citep{microsoft-cognitive}.
-However, they have their limitations, such as the need to create rules for extracting information from the tables recognized by the system, or requiring training datasets with annotated document segments.

-Some more recent works on information extraction using \noqa{spell-DLA}DLA include, among others, \citep{Ishitani2001, Cesarini2003, Hamza2008, bart2010, Medvet2011, Peanho2012, Rusinol2013}.
-They mostly concentrate on specific types of documents, such as invoices or forms, where the layout plays a~relatively greater part than in more general classes of documents, which might contain tables, but also large amounts of unstructured text.
+Many services employ \noqa{spell-DLA}DLA functionality for OCR (which requires document segmentation), table detection or form field detection, and their capabilities are still expanding.
+The most notable examples are Amazon Textract~\citep{amazon-textract}, the Google Cloud Document Understanding AI platform~\citep{google-cloud}, and Microsoft Cognitive Services~\citep{microsoft-cognitive}.
+However, each has limitations, such as the need to create rules for extracting information from the tables recognized by the system, or use training datasets with annotated document segments.
+More recent works on information extraction using DLA include, among others, \citet{Ishitani2001,Cesarini2003,Hamza2008,bart2010,Medvet2011,Peanho2012,Rusinol2013}.
+They concentrate on specific types of documents, such as invoices or forms, where the layout plays a relatively greater role: more general documents may contain tables, but they can also have large amounts of unstructured text.

-The second idea is to directly combine the methods of Computer Vision and NLP, for instance by representing a text-filled page as a multichannel image, with channels corresponding to the features encoding the semantics of the underlying text, and then using convolutional networks.
-This method was used, among others, by~\citep{Katti2018-chargrid,denk2019-bertgrid}.
+The second idea is to directly combine the methods of Computer Vision and NLP.
+This could be done, for instance, by representing a text-filled page as a multi-channel image, with channels corresponding to the features encoding the semantics of the underlying text, and, subsequently, using convolutional networks.
+This method was used, among others, by Chargrid and BERTgrid models \cite{Katti2018-chargrid,denk2019-bertgrid}.
 On the other hand, LayoutLM \citep{xu2019layoutlm} and TRIE \cite{Zhang2020TRIE} used the image recognition features of the page image itself.
 A more complex approach was taken by PICK \cite{Yu2020PICK}, which separately processes the text and images of blocks identified in the document.
 In this way it computes the vertex embeddings of the block graph, which is then processed with a graph neural network.